Plymouth Lifeboat Station: History

-13 silver medals without the lifeboat
+Gallantry

-The National Institution for the Preservation of Life from Shipwreck (as the RNLI was known at the time) was established in 1824 and one of its objectives was that 'medallions or pecuniary awards be given to those who rescue lives in cases of shipwreck'.
-Three silver medals were earned at Plymouth before the year was over, all as the result of a single storm on 23 November.
-CoastguardJames Craggs saved a woman from the John (although her husband and his crew all drowned), Coastguard John Miller saved 7 of the 13 crew of the Harmonie, and Richard Eddy, a local ship's pilot, saved 4 from the Coromandel.
-All three men received silver medals.
-Richard Eddy carried out a second silver-service on 13 January 1834, saving 10 people from the Koningsberg when it ran aground.
+Even if no lifeboat was used, there was no shortage of gallantry shown around the local coast.
+Between 1825 and 1843, no fewer than 14 Silver medals were awarded by the RNIPLS.
+Established in 1824, one of its objectives was that "medallions or pecuniary awards be given to those who rescue lives in cases of shipwreck".

+Three Silver medals were earned at Plymouth in 1825, all as the result of a single storm on 23 November.
+Coastguard James Craggs saved a woman from the John (although her husband and his crew all drowned), Coastguard John Miller saved seven of the 13 crew of the Harmonie, and Richard Eddy, a local ship's pilot, saved four from the Coromandel.
+Richard Eddy was subsequently awarded a second and third silver medal, after saving 10 people from the Koningsberg when it ran aground on 13 January 1834.

-Another member of the coastguard, John Woolland Bake, was awarded a silver medal for saving 25 people from the Mary Ann when it was wrecked in Bovisand Bay on 13 January 1828.
-Three Royal Navy sailors, Francis Strong, Thomas Huss and Augustus May, also received silver medals for saving the 10 crew members of the Erin which struck Plymouth breakwater during a storm on 20 February 1833, and then Lieutenant Adrian Thomas Mann was similarly rewarded for saving 6 on 26 April 1833 – 2 from a barge and 4 others who had tried to rescue them but capsized.
+Coastguard John Woolland Bake was awarded a silver medal, for saving 25 people from the Mary Ann, when it was wrecked in Bovisand Bay on 13 January 1828.
+Three Royal Navy sailors, Francis Strong, Thomas Huss and Augustus May, received silver medals for saving the 10 crew members of the Erin, which struck Plymouth breakwater during a storm on 20 February 1833, and Lieutenant Adrian Thomas Mann was similarly rewarded for saving six on 26 April 1833 – two from a barge, and four other 'rescuers', who had themselves capsized.

 The breakwater was the scene of another rescue on 14 February 1838.
-Lieutenant Thomas Holman saved the 6 people on the Thetis and was awarded a silver medal.
-Revenue cutters were involved in two silver-medal rescues during the following winter.
-J S W Grandy, mate of the Harpy, saved 5 people on 28 November 1838 and Andrew Gillespie, gunner on the Stork, saved 4 on 23 March 1839.
-The final silver medal awarded before the lifeboat station was established at Millbay was to Lieutenant John Cornish for rescuing 2 men from the schooner Norman when it ran aground 22 October 1843.
+Lieutenant Thomas Holman saved the six people on the Thetis and was awarded a silver medal.
+Revenue Cutters were involved in two silver-medal rescues during the following winter.
+J. S. W. Grandy, mate of the Harpy, saved five people on 28 November 1838 and Andrew Gillespie, gunner on the Stork, saved four on 23 March 1839.
+The final silver medal awarded before the lifeboat station was established at Millbay, was to Lieutenant John Cornish, for rescuing two men from the schooner Norman, when it ran aground 22 October 1843.